 Section 2.
-Based upon the facts and analysis presented in the staff report and the attachments thereto, the public testimony received, and subject to the Conditions of Approval listed below, the Planning Commission makes the following findings:
+Based upon the facts and analysis presented in the staff report and the attachments thereto, the public testimony received, and subject to the Conditions of Approval listed below, the City Council makes the following findings:

 - A. Pursuant to Zoning Code Section 21.23B.050, Findings for Development Plans: - A. The design and intensity (density) of the proposed development plan is consistent with the following: - 1.
-The goals and policies established by the General Plan, since it will provide for additional multi-family rental housing; - 2.
-The Project is not within a specific plan area, and it is not subject to policies and development standards established by any applicable specific plan; - 3.
-The zoning code, particularly the purpose and intent of the zoning district in which a development project is located, since the project will continue the existing

-- development pattern, density and intensity of the multi-family residences located on the site: - 4.
-All other adopted codes, policies, standards, and plans of the city; - B. The proposed development plan will not be detrimental to the health, safety, morals, comfort, convenience and general welfare of persons residing or working in the neighborhood, or be injurious or detrimental to property and improvements in the neighborhood or to the general welfare of the City; - C. The proposed development plan accommodates the aesthetic quality of the city as a whole, especially where development will be visible from the public right-of-ways and corridors: - D. The proposed development plan is compatible with, and is not detrimental to, surrounding land uses and improvements, provides appropriate visual appearance, and contributes to the mitigation of any environmental and social (e.g., privacy) impacts; - E. The proposed development plan is compatible with existing scenic and environmental resources such as hillsides, oak trees, vistas, and buildings; - F. The proposed development plan contributes to the orderly development of the city as a whole.
+The goals and policies established by the general plan, since it will provide for additional multi-family rental housing; - 2.
+The project is not within a specific plan area, and it is not subject to policies and development standards established by any applicable specific plan; - 3.
+The zoning code, particularly the purpose and intent of the zoning district in which a development project is located, since the project will continue the existing development pattern, density and intensity of the multi-family residences located on the site; - 4.
+All other adopted codes, policies, standards, and plans of the city; - B. The proposed development plan will not be detrimental to the health, safety, morals, comfort, convenience and general welfare of persons residing or working in the neighborhood, or be injurious or detrimental to property and improvements in the neighborhood or to the general welfare of the city; - C. The proposed development plan accommodates the aesthetic quality of the city as a whole, especially where development will be visible from the public right-of-ways and corridors; - D. The proposed development plan is compatible with, and is not detrimental to, surrounding land uses and improvements, provides appropriate visual appearance, and contributes to the mitigation of any environmental and social (e.g., privacy) impacts; - E. The proposed development plan is compatible with existing scenic and environmental resources such as hillsides, oak trees, vistas, and buildings; - F. The proposed development plan contributes to the orderly development of the city as a whole.

 Section 3.
-Based on all of the above, the Planning Commission recommends approval of Planned Development 15-003 to the City Council of the City of El Paso de subject to the following conditions:
+Based on all of the above, the City Council of El Paso de Robles approves Planned Development 15-003 subject to the following conditions: